ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 {: #protocol-overview title="Protocol Outline using EDHOC Forward Message Flow."}

-While the OSCORE Security Context and access token are valid, C can contact AS to request an update of its access rights, by sending a similar request to the /token endpoint as described above.
-This request also includes a "session identifier" (see {{edhoc-parameters-object}}) provided by AS in the initial access request, which allows AS to find the data it has previously shared with C. The session identifier is assigned by AS and used to identify a series of access tokens, called a "token series" (see {{token-series}}).
+While the OSCORE Security Context and access token are valid, C can contact AS to request an update of its access rights, by sending a similar request as described above to the /token endpoint.
+This request also includes a "session identifier" (see {{edhoc-parameters-object}}) provided by AS in the initial access request, which allows AS to retrieve the data it has previously shared with C. The session identifier is assigned by AS and used to identify a series of access tokens, called a "token series" (see {{token-series}}).

-If C has retrieved an updated access token, it posts the access token to the /authz-info endpoint using the mechanisms specified in {{Section 5.10 of RFC9200}} where the CoAP exchange is protected by the previously established OSCORE security context, see {{update-access-rights-c-rs}}.
+If C has retrieved an updated access token, it transfers the access token to RS using the /authz-info endpoint as specified in {{Section 5.10 of RFC9200}} where the CoAP exchange is protected by the previously established OSCORE security context, see {{update-access-rights-c-rs}}.
 If the access token is valid, RS replies to the request with a 2.01 (Created) response.

   Upon successful update of access rights, the new issued access token becomes the latest in its token series, but the session identifier remains the same.
 When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.